HOW COMMON IS ERECTILE DYSFUNCTION?

 It is extremely common, afflicting an estimated 30 million men in the U.S and over 3 million men in Canada.
 About half of all men aged 40 – 70 have erectile dysfunction

-- Intracavernosal therapy involves inserting erection–causing medication into the penis with a very fine needle and syringe.
-The medication is easily and painlessly self-injected before sex, creating a firm and sustained erection.
-For men with less severe ED, injection therapy has a higher chance of “curing” the condition so that the man will no longer require medication to obtain and maintain a firm erection.
+- Intracavernosal therapy involves inserting erection–causing medication into the base of the penis.
+The medication is easily and painlessly self-administered with a special device before intercourse, creating a firm and sustained erection.
+For men with less severe ED, this treatment has a higher chance of “curing” the condition, so that the man will no longer require medication to obtain and maintain a firm erection.

 - A vacuum device involves placing a hollow vacuum tube over the penis and inducing an erection with a pump, which draws the air out of the tube and the blood into the penis.
 The erection is maintained by placing a rubber band at the base of the penis.

 - A urethral suppository (Muse) or cream (Vitaros) involves gently inserting a tiny medicated pellet or a small amount of cream in the urethra (the normal pathway for urine).
 The medication dissolves into the penile tissue causing an erection.